 Find foods that are rich in these nutrients.
 You may also want to consider taking a supplement to help this, too.
 Supplements for hair growth are widely available, just be sure to consult your doctor first.

 Lastly, keep your face clean and remove any eye makeup you have on with a specially formulated makeup remover.
 Do not rub harshly around your eyes and do not pick or pull mascara or eyeliner off the lashes.
+Is it ok to wear eyeliner with lash extensions?.

 Some people also find success using coconut oil or castor oil on their eyelashes.
 There is no scientific evidence that this encourages your lashes to grow but since both of these oils are good for our head hair, they may also be beneficial for our eyelashes.